lukasvoege/quizbot/README.md

 # quizbot
-Beat your firends in quizzes using Azure!
+Beat your firends at Quizduell using Azure!

-# Issues
+# To-Dos
-- Image Questions
+[ ] Image Questions
-- Too long Questions -> Key Phraes
+[x] Too long Questions
-- Multi word answers
+[ ] Multi word answers
-- remove stopwords and articles in answers
+[ ] remove stopwords and articles in answers
-- make lemmatazation sets of answers and count them together
-- number only answers must match with leading and trailing whitespaces
+[ ] make lemmatization sets of answers and count them together [ ] number only answers must match with leading and trailing whitespaces